 2010-11: Signing off on his college career, Albert wore the “C” for the Ohio State Buckeyes and was key player in all situations.
 Called in for key faceoffs and leading the first penalty kill unit, Albert showed leadership and versatility at all times.
 Signed to an AHL contract by the St. John’s IceCaps, Albert will need to display the hard-working characteristics that made him so effective for the Buckeyes in order to move up the depth chart for the Jets.

 2011-12: Albert skated in 64 games for Winnipeg AHL affiliate St. John’s in his first pro season.
 A solid two-way forward for the IceCaps, Albert’s plus-10 plus/minus was the third best mark amongst St. John’s skaters.
 Offensively he scored 9 goals with 18 assists and had 28 penalty minutes in 64 games.
 The IceDogs finished first in the Atlantic Division and reached the Eastern Conference finals.
 Albert played in all 15 playoff games and was plus-one with 3 goals, 2 assists and 8 penalty minutes.
 He was re-signed to an AHL contract by St. John’s in July, 2012.

-Playmaking center, with sufficient quickness.
-Albert is an all-around strong center with great hands and passing ability.
-He prefers to set up his teammates and also plays a responsible game in his own end.
-His skating speed is what separates him from many of the top players in college hockey and should give him a shot at playing at the next level.
-Sometimes is criticized for not shooting the puck often enough as he possesses a very good shot.
+Albert is a playmaking center, with sufficient quickness.
+He is an all-around strong center with great hands and passing ability who prefers to set up his teammates.
+He plays a responsible game in his own end.
+He is a fast skater who at times draws criticism for not shooting the puck often enough.
+He possesses a very good shot.